Mission Statement & Purpose

 Steven M.S.
 Halley, LSCSW, is the co-founder of Halley Counseling Services, P.A. and co-director of the Family Peace Initiative (FPI).
 He has been visionary in the development of a trauma-focused approach for intervening with those who batter.
 He is nationally recognized for his expertise in using a trauma-focused approach to intervene with those who batter, and in training others in this approach.
 His development of the “River of Cruelty” model that describes how cruelty is passed from person to person and generation to generation has been groundbreaking in the field.
 He is the longest sitting member on the Kansas Governor’s Domestic Violence Fatality Review Board.

 Having received a bachelor degree in history, and master degrees in both outdoor administration and social work, Halley focused his career on working with individuals and families.
-For the past 30 years Halley has worked as a wilderness counselor, probation officer, therapist, and batterer intervention provider.
+For the past 30 years Halley has worked as a wilderness counselor, probation officer, therapist, and battering intervention provider.
 Along with his wife, Dorthy, he has authored curricula for working with those who batter, justice-involved women, and justice-involved youth.
 They have also authored The River of Cruelty, and Halley’s Alley: Commentaries on marriage, family, healthy relationships, parenting, loss, grief, trauma, and domestic violence.
 Steve writes a monthly blog to assist professionals working with those who batter.
 It can be accessed through www.familypeaceinitiative.com Steve is an avid golfer and songwriter.

 This email address is being protected from spambots.
 You need JavaScript enabled to view it., LMSW, Co-Founder & Co-Director (Ext.
 3)